Professional Services Transformation

 What is an operating model?

 An operating model is a description of how an organisation is designed to deliver its strategy and service proposition.
-It is formed of a number of elements - processes and work flows, technology and systems, work locations, governance, service delivery, behaviour and work culture.
-All of these elements enable the effective and efficient delivery of that service proposition.
+It is formed of several elements: processes and workflows; technology and systems; work locations; governance; service delivery; skills; and work culture.
+All of these elements enable the effective and efficient delivery of support services to staff and students.